Your treatment plan will depend on your health status and the location and size of the narrowed or bulging artery.

 A surgeon makes a small incision, inserts a catheter, and threads it through your circulatory system to the damaged artery.
 Next, a small flexible balloon is inflated, pushing against the artery walls and opening the blockage.
 In some cases, surgeons may recommend placing a small stent to help keep the vessel open.

-- Innovative surgeries.
-From cerebral bypass surgery to less invasive therapies, we use the most advanced medical and surgical techniques to ensure you receive the most effective solution.
+In rare cases, you may need surgery to repair or replace a damaged artery.
+We use the most advanced and least-invasive techniques possible to ensure you receive the most effective treatment.